snikproject/ciono/README.md

 # Description

-CIONw is a prototype of an graph pathfinding plugin for Cytoscape intended for ontologies.
+CIONo is a prototype of an graph pathfinding plugin for Cytoscape intended for ontologies.

 For more information, see [Anatoli Zeiser's Master's Thesis](http://ias4.imise.uni-leipzig.de/snik_edit/de/Abschlussarbeiten/master-az.pdf).